Cairi-S/tom-poulson/README.md

 Solution: changing the chosen images from landscape images to portrait images.
 Changing position of contact button on this page between desktop and mobile devices.

-- Form not taking you to valid submit page, with the understanding that for MS1 it forms are not required to be fully functional.
+- Form submit button not taking you to validation page:

 Solution: re-reading Code Institute lesson on forms and updating code to include method and post attributes.